binole/parcel-pug-starter/README.md

 # frontend-boilerplate

-Fucking boilerplate to save your ass from kicking off new projects.
+Front-end boilerplate to save your time from kicking off new projects.

 ## Features